dw357/ames/README.md

 # ames
 Predicting housing prices in Ames, Iowa

-Visit danqing.co/housing for a easy to read, complete presentation.
+Visit https://www.danqing.co/housing for an easy to read, complete presentation.